6 points, SCA Band 1, 0.125 EFTSL

-On successful completion of this unit, students should:
+Upon successful completion of this unit students should:

-- competently operate a computer, familiarizing themselves with operation system basics and file management
+- Competently operate a computer, familiarising themselves with operation system basics and file management;

 100% mixed mode

-12 hours per week, comprising: 3 taught hours (1 lecture plus 2 hour tutorial) and 9 independent study hours.
+12 hours per week including 3 contact hours (a 1-hour lecture plus 2-hour tutorial) and 9 hours of independent study.